The lower temperature in the scrotum is a prerequisite for normal spermatogenesis.

 9. males who spend time in low temperatures prior to mating will produce offspring with more active brown adipose tissue…the offspring of males kept in cool conditions were better protected against excess weight—they gained less weight on a high-fat diet—and against metabolic disorders…

 Men’s underwear can affect health, we are looking for investment business partners and retailers to co-op.
-For wholesalers/large purchase, we can change logo, fabric, and be custom-made to suit your own requirements (minimum order of 3000 pairs).
+For wholesalers/large purchase, we can change logo, fabric, and be custom-made to suit your own requirements (minimum order of 3000 pairs for custom-made).